Solar-network/docs/docs/sdk/typescript/complementary-examples.md

 !!! info

     Note the **numbers** in the object that is passed on the **votesAsset** function represent the percentage of the wallet balance you want to vote towards the related delegate.
-This implies that the sum of all of them must be 100 or the object has to be empty for unvoting.
+This implies that the sum of all of them must be 100 or the object has to be empty to cancel an existing vote.

 ## Creating and Broadcasting a IPFS